team-alembic/ash_authentication/README.md

-If you're using AshAuthentication with Phoenix, then check out [`ash_authentication_phoenix`](https://github.com/team-alembic/ash_authentication_phoenix) which provides route helpers, a controller abstraction and live-view components for easy set up.
+If you're using AshAuthentication with Phoenix, then check out [`ash_authentication_phoenix`](https://github.com/team-alembic/ash_authentication_phoenix) which provides route helpers, a controller abstraction and LiveView components for easy set up.

 ## Authentication Providers